aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/BattleControl.md

 The player phase is the most involved mainly handling UI naviguations on top of player actions.
 It is only active when battle,`enemy` is false.

-The enemy phase mostly involves each enemies doing their action when `enemy` is true and [AdvanceMainTurn](Battle%20flow/Action%20coroutines/AdvanceMainTurn.md) being the whole procedure that advances the main turn and allows a fresh one to start again.
+The enemy phase mostly involves each enemies doing their action when `enemy` is true, but before [AdvanceMainTurn](Battle%20flow/Action%20coroutines/AdvanceMainTurn.md) runs which is the procedure that advances the main turn and allows a fresh one to start again.

 Each actor also have their own concept of turns called actor turn.
 An actor turn is composed of their action and other advancement logic such as the `cantmove` advance. `cantmove` is a multi purpose actor turn counter that serves as the way for the game to track that an actor can act, needs to wait before being able to, or has multiple actions available.
 The actor turn advancement notably includes logic associated with the [conditions](Actors%20states/Conditions.md) currently inflicted on the actor among other details.